 How escrow analysis works

-Your mortgage service will examine your account to ensure that you’re paying the correct amount to maintain the minimum required balance.
+Your mortgage service will examine your account to ensure you’re paying the correct amount to maintain the minimum required balance.
 They have to do this every year.
 The amount can be overestimated or underestimated since it’s based on an estimate.
 This is what you call an escrow shortage or overage.

 How escrow works when buying a home

-You’ll have your money back in case your offer got rejected.
+You’ll have your money back in case your offer gets rejected.
 Meanwhile, the money will go into an escrow account if the offer is accepted.
 It will be held until it’s time to close the deal.
 Then, you can use the money for your downpayment and closing costs.

 How much do escrow fees cost?